precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 // Enable rapid switch from tap to hold, disables double tap hold auto-repeat.
 #define TAPPING_FORCE_HOLD

-// Apply the modifier on keys that are tapped during a short hold of a modtap
-#define PERMISSIVE_HOLD
 {% endhighlight %}

 Once that's done, open up `keymap.c`, and convert all the home row keys into mod-tap keys.
 You have multiple options for doing so.
 In any case, it is best to use aliases as the convention is to keep all keycode names strictly under 8 characters long in order to keep a tidy, aligned and readable layout in the `keymap.c` file.
 This is not possible if you use something like `MT(mod, kc)` or `LMOD_T(kc)`.
 For example, potential aliases for US QWERTY with GASC/◆⎇⇧⎈ order could be: